-Happy Thanksgiving everyone!
-This week is a short week so, this will be our last post as we’ll be taking time off to celebrate the holiday with family, but we couldn’t leave you without our Wedding Wednesdays Q&A. It’s been pretty cold recently for much of the US, so we’re continuing our discussion about the weather: Last week you shared some great suggestions to help with warm weather, but my wedding is coming up soon and I’m worried about the cold.
+Q: Last week you shared some great suggestions to help with a summer wedding and warm weather.
+But my wedding is coming up soon and I’m worried about the cold.
 Can you share some suggestions that would help with a winter wedding?

 (Photo credit: David Pullum Photography)

 Instead of creating shade, we’ll want to create warmth.

 If you are having an outdoor winter wedding, definitely bring in some heaters.
 Mushroom heaters will work for small spaces.
 But you will want to consider larger tent heaters for the bigger spaces, particularly the dining area.

 Besides heaters, fire pits are another great option for any type of hang out area (cocktails, dancing, etc…).
 And an added plus is that they are both fun and nice to look at.

 Now instead of the cool factor, you’ll want to bring in the…heat factor.
 That doesn’t quite work, does it?

 Well, still bring the cool factor, but make it hot.

 When it comes to beverages, think warm!
 Hot chocolate, tea, and coffee are all good options.